If you’re looking for ways to thrive as a Christian nurse in today’s dynamic healthcare environment, you’re in good company.

 Nurse practitioners work in multidisciplinary teams, sometimes under the supervision of doctors, or, depending on their state’s standards of practice, may work independently.
 Ranked #3 among 100 Best Jobs of 2021 by U.S. News & World Report, nurse practitioners are poised for a bright future as they make a difference—one patient at a time.

-In the next section, we’ll discuss in-demand NP roles and how you can take the next step in your journey as a Christian nurse.
+There are several different types of in-demand NP roles as well as different ways to take the next step in your journey as a Christian nurse.

 Pediatric Nurse Practitioners